-Safe, effective and accessible COVID-19 testing is available for the Cape Cod community by appointment only at two drive-through facilities located in Hyannis and Falmouth:
+Safe, effective and accessible COVID-19 testing is available by appointment at two drive-through testing sites on our hospital campuses:

 Please refer to the frequently asked questions below for more information on COVID-19 testing.

 How long does it take to receive results?

 Results for testing are currently available within approximately 24-48 hours and are communicated through the MyChart patient portal.

 Results for rapid testing are available in 15 minutes.

 Drive-through testing on the campuses of Cape Cod Hospital and Falmouth Hospital utilizes a self-administered nasal swab to collect a specimen.
 Please see the CDC instructions for this method in: